 Click Add New Query to specify the query details:

 Enter the following SQL dialect:

-Create an operation for the addEmployeeQuery query as shown below.
+- Click Add New Operation, and create an operation for the addEmployeeQuery query as shown below.

 Invoking the data service